PandaSekh/domestika-downloader-V3/FUTURE.md

 - Real-time download speed and ETA

 ### Summary Reports
-- Generate downloadable HTML/JSON report after completion
+- Generate HTML/JSON report after completion, in a .reports folder
 - Include download statistics, failed items

-## Platform Support

 ## Developer Experience

 ### CLI Improvements
-- Better CLI argument parsing
-- Configuration via command-line flags
+- all .env args can be passed as cli args for a temporary override. the flags avaialble should be the same

 ## Quality of Life

-- Auto-detect available subtitle languages
-- Auto-select best quality
-- Smart retry with different options on failure
 - Download cover image